giovannylimin/google-homepage/README.md

 Here's my project's appearance for the [easy version](https://giovannylimin.github.io/google-homepage/easy-version/) and here's for the [difficult version](https://giovannylimin.github.io/google-homepage/difficult-version/)

+Anyway, this project is made in my corona quarantine, so I used the medical staff image for the profile picture and if you hover over it, it will show a message!

 ===============================================

 My experience while doing this project:

+*Easy version*

 I used CSS flex for the header and footer.